 But when I read the uSwitch Better Family Life Index, I realised that not everyone is so fortunate.
 It shows how much aspects of family life can vary from one end of the country to the other.
 It’s hard to think that some parts of the UK still don’t have phone signal, let alone good internet download speeds, with Cornwall having just 13.9% mobile phone coverage!

 The Index also covers the more basic aspects of day to day life – from average salaries to the cost of nursery places.
-Although we don’t pay for childcare, and both Hubby and I work, there are times when I would like to have more time with the children, when I would like to cut out some of the stresses of everyday life and where I would like to, simply, save money.
+Although we don’t pay for childcare, and both Dave and I work, there are times when I would like to have more time with the children, when I would like to cut out some of the stresses of everyday life and where I would like to, simply, save money.

 We can’t easily change our annual salary, the cost of childcare or the amount of time we have as a family.
 But we can make the most of the time we have, the things we have available to us and the budgets we have too.
-Family Hype have so many tips to help with family life and I’ve put together some tips that could help too:

 Some days there just isn’t enough time to cook from scratch.
 Ever since LP was born we have batch cooked and frozen meals to give us quick, balanced family dinners when we’re short of time.
 They’re great to get out of the freezer in the morning, ready to have for that evening’s meal, often just cooking pasta or potatoes to go with them.

 Children don’t get that dirty, and they don’t need a bath every night.
 Over the last couple of years, we’ve started to save water – as well as some of that bath time stress – by doing bath time every other night instead.

 We love to save money over the warmer months and get outside with the children by growing strawberry plants.
 They don’t need much space and are really quite self sufficient as well as giving the children something to take care of – and harvest when the time comes.